codac-team/codac/doc/source/theory.rst

 where :math:`\mathbf{x}^{-}(\cdot)` and :math:`\mathbf{x}^{+}(\cdot)` are the
 lower and upper bounds of tube :math:`[\mathbf{x}](\cdot)=[\mathbf{x}^{-}(\cdot),\mathbf{x}^{+}(\cdot)]`.
-The computed integral is a box with lower and upper bounds shown on Figure \ref{fig:tube:integral}.
+The computed integral is a box with lower and upper bounds shown on :numref:`tubeinteginf` and :numref:`tubeintegsup`.
 For efficiency purposes, the *interval primitive* of a tube defined by :math:`\int_{0}^{t}[\mathbf{x}](\tau)d\tau` can be computed once, giving a primitive tube.